dekuNukem/duckyPad-Pro/doc/beta_test.md

 #### 🆕 Arguments and Returns

-But now, you can also pass **up to 8** arguments into a function and specify an return value.
+But now, you can also pass **up to 8** arguments into a function and specify a return value.

 * **`0` is returned** without an explicit `RETURN` command.